-The Georgetown University Department of Linguistics sponsors a test site for the yearly North American Computational Linguistics Olympiad (NACLO), a nation-wide problem solving contest for high school students.
+The Georgetown University Department of Linguistics sponsors a test site for the yearly North American Computational Linguistics Open Competition (NACLO), a nation-wide problem solving contest for high school students.
 Students are given problems to solve related to language, logic, and computer science--problems that are both difficult and fun!

 To register, please visit the official NACLO website.